Auction Network

-Auction Network is a 24-hour Internet and cable television channel that allows viewers to participate remotely in auctions taking place throughout the world.
-Viewers become “virtual bidders” in live auctions of items, including automobiles, collectibles, million dollar thoroughbreds, art, wine collections, and sports and celebrity memorabilia, among other things, with a portion of proceeds occasionally being donated to charity.
+Auction Network is a 24-hour Internet and cable television channel that offers virtual bidding services in live auctions of items.
+When it was released in 2007, items included automobiles, collectibles, million dollar thoroughbreds, art, wine collections, and sports and celebrity memorabilia, among other things.
+A portion of proceeds were occasionally being donated to charity.

 History

 The network launched October 28, 2007 as an Internet television network with streaming video, interactive bidding capability, Video On Demand and gaming content.
 The cable and satellite television platforms was launched in 2008.

-Supported by the National Auctioneers Association (NAA), Auction Network is the first network dedicated entirely to the global auction industry.